cran/gitr/README.md

 MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://choosealicense.com/licenses/mit/)
 <!-- badges: end -->

-## Overview

-A light-weight, dependency-free, API to access system-level git commands from within R. It contains wrappers and defaults for common data science workflows as well as [Z-shell](https://github.com/ohmyzsh/ohmyzsh) and it’s plugins (see below).
-Generalized API syntax is also available.
-A system installation of git is required.
+A light-weight, dependency-free, application programming interface (API) to access system-level [Git](https://git-scm.com/downloads) commands from within `R`.
+Contains wrappers and defaults for common data science workflows as well as [Zsh](https://github.com/ohmyzsh/ohmyzsh) plugin aliases (see below).
+A generalized API syntax is also available.
+A system installation of [Git](https://git-scm.com/downloads) is required.

 If you run into any issues/problems with `gitr` full documentation of the most recent [release](https://github.com/stufield/gitr/releases) can